 Drilling Holes in Blades – using the ¼” drill bit

 NOTE: You may want to modify these instructions.
-Try replacing the hub with an old, used 7 1/4 inch skill saw blade.
-The larger surface area will give you more space to screw or bolt the blades to.
-We also used 1/4 inch bolts rather than drilling and tapping holes.
-I've also see old aluminum frying pans used for this purpose.
+Try replacing the hub with an old, used 7 1/4-inch skill saw blade.
+The larger surface area will give you more space to screw or bolt the blades.
+We also used 1/4-inch bolts rather than drilling and tapping holes.
+I’ve also seen old aluminum frying pans used for this purpose.
 They are light and solid!

-Note: the metal slow moving vehicle sign is not solid enough to stand-up in high winds.
+Note: the metal slow-moving vehicle sign is not solid enough to stand up in high winds.
 We screwed on a wooden ring to the back of the sign to give it the required strength.
-This blocked to much wind so we ended up replacing it with a 6 inch wooden hub, reinforced with a metal plate on the back.
-Even later, we ended up replacing this hub with a 6" metal hub for added strength.
+This blocked too much wind so we ended up replacing it with a 6-inch wooden hub, reinforced with a metal plate on the back.
+Even later, we ended up replacing this hub with a 6″ metal hub for added strength.

 Make a Protective Cover for the Motor